b0b90/Analyze-International-Debt-Statistics/README.md

-# Analyze-International-Debt-Statistics
-Analyze International Debt Statistics
+International Debt Statistics Analysis

 Project Description
-It's not that we humans only take debts to manage our necessities.
-A country may also take debt to manage its economy.
-For example, infrastructure spending is one costly ingredient required for a country's citizens to lead comfortable lives.
-The World Bank is the organization that provides debt to countries.

-In this project, I have analyzed international debt data collected by The World Bank.
-The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
-I will be going to find answers to questions like:
+This GitHub repository contains an analysis of international debt statistics collected by The World Bank.
+It explores the debt owed by developing countries across various categories.

+The analysis aims to answer questions such as:

-What is the total amount of debt that is owed by the countries listed in the dataset?
+- What is the total amount of debt owed by the countries listed in the dataset?
-Which country owns the maximum amount of debt and what does that amount look like?
+- Which country owns the maximum amount of debt, and what is that amount?
-What is the average amount of debt owed by countries across different debt indicators?
+- What is the average amount of debt owed by countries across different debt indicators?

-The data used in this project is provided by The World Bank.
-It contains both national and regional debt statistics for several countries across the globe as recorded from 1970 to 2015.
+The dataset used in this project is provided by The World Bank and includes national and regional debt statistics for multiple countries, recorded from 1970 to 2015.

 Project Tasks

+The analysis is divided into the following tasks:

-1. The World Bank's international debt data connection
+- The World Bank's international debt data connection: Establishing a connection to The World Bank's international debt dataset.

-2. Finding the number of distinct countries
+- Finding the number of distinct countries: Identifying and counting the distinct countries included in the dataset.

-3. Finding out the distinct debt indicators
+- Finding out the distinct debt indicators: Identifying the various debt indicators used in the dataset.

-4. Totaling the amount of debt owed by the countries
+- Totaling the amount of debt owed by the countries: Calculating the total amount of debt owed by all countries in the dataset.

-5. Country with the highest debt
+- Country with the highest debt: Determining the country that owns the highest amount of debt and the corresponding amount.

-6. Average amount of debt across indicators
+- Average amount of debt across indicators: Calculating the average amount of debt owed by countries across different debt indicators.

-7. The highest amount of principal repayments
+- The highest amount of principal repayments: Identifying the highest amount of principal repayments made by any country.

-8. The most common debt indicator
+- The most common debt indicator: Identifying the most frequently used debt indicator in the dataset.

-9. Other viable debt issues and conclusion
+- Other viable debt issues and conclusion: Addressing any other relevant debt-related issues discovered during the analysis and summarizing the findings.

+Feel free to explore the code and analysis in this repository to gain insights into international debt statistics.